marcelauliano/Nord_teaching/Assembly.md

 * [Hifiasm github repository](https://github.com/chhylp123/hifiasm)

-Now let’s run the assembly on our subsamples.
+Now let’s run the assembly on our subsample.

 First, make sure you are in the directory that you created during our first hands-on tutorial (`~/a_sylvaticus/`).
 Then let’s create a directory for the hifiasm run.
 ```console